napudumaran/Learning-Documentation-and-Projects/notes/Arch_Linux_Build.md

+NOTE: DO NOT REBOOT VM UNTIL GETTING TO A "Checkpoint" which will be marked.
+If rebooting the VM, unless starting COMPLETELY OVER, things could happen like mount points being lost, or IP addresses being lost due to DHCP not being configured.
+There will be fixes made in case you did reboot.
+You could always start from the beginning as well.

 Booted the Arch Linux ISO in my VM (Virt-Manager).

 Checked that networking worked by pinging archlinux.org — DHCP came through fine.